thure/baxter-app/README.md

 Baxter, both app and imp, are themselves released under the [MIT license](http://bureaujs.org/license).
 All of Baxter's dependencies are open source, but have their own licenses.

+##Suggestions

-As a reminder, it's not Baxter's fault if your implementation of Baxter causes problems with your landlord or building manager.
-Read your lease carefully before installing peripherals!
+As a reminder, Baxter isn't liable if your implementation causes problems with your landlord or building.
+Read your lease carefully before hacking your home!

+Take advantage of Baxter's phoning-home features (in `care.js` and described in Baxter-imp) – it'll help keep you abreast of your imps' statuses and help keep your imps awake at all times (in cases where they need to be).